PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 3) Studying the role of charging infrastructure in EV market growth.

-4) Identifying countries and segments where EVs are becoming dominant.
+4) To examine how EV adoption, emission regulations, and transport-related CO₂ emissions are interconnected across countries over time.

-5) Building interactive dashboards in Power BI for visual insights.
+5) Identifying countries and segments where EVs are becoming dominant.

 ## Dataset Description

-The dataset includes 1200 rows and 22 columns representing EV and traditional vehicle sales across countries and years.
+The raw dataset contains 1,200 rows and roughly 22 columns, providing detailed information on EV and traditional vehicle sales across multiple countries and years.

-### Key Columns
+## Some of the Key Columns

-1) Country- The column represents the country where the vehicle sales were recorded, allowing analysis of EV adoption patterns across different national markets.
+1) Country- This column identifies the countries in which vehicle sales are recorded, enabling a comparative analysis of EV adoption trends across different national markets.

-2) Region- The column represents region to which a country belongs (e.g., Europe, Asia, North America), allowing comparison of EV adoption trends across regions.
+2) Region- This column represents the region each country belongs to (e.g., Europe, Asia, North America), enabling comparison of EV adoption trends across different regions.

 3) Year- The column represents the year in which vehicle sales and related metrics were recorded, enabling analysis of electric vehicle market trends over time from 2010 to 2025.

-4) ev_sales- The total number of electric vehicles sold in a specific country and year.
-This column is a key metric for measuring EV market growth.
+4) ev_sales- This column represents the total number of electric vehicles sold in a specific country and year, serving as a key metric for measuring EV market growth.

 5) ev_market_share- The percentage of EV sales relative to total vehicle sales in a given country and year, indicating the level of EV adoption.